-The FCC’s Myths vs Facts sheet defending its plan to reverse net neutrality, annotated
+The FCC’s Myths vs. Facts sheet defending its plan to reverse net neutrality, annotated

 Immediately after FCC Chairman Pai announced his intention to remove the net neutrality rules set in place in 2015, the agency issued a little preemptive strike against detractors.
 “Internet Regulation: Myths vs. Facts.”
 I’ve annotated it with a few extra facts.

-Myth: Title II regulations are necessary to preserve a free and open Internet.
+Myth: Title II regulations are necessary to preserve a free and open internet.

-Fact: The Internet was free and open prior to the FCC adopting Title II regulations in 2015.
+Fact: The internet was free and open prior to the FCC adopting Title II regulations in 2015.

-Additional Fact: Internet providers before 2015 also attempted to monitor, modify, block, and throttle internet traffic depending on the content, user, or application.
+Additional Fact: Internet providers before 2015 also attempted to monitor, modify, block and throttle internet traffic depending on the content, user or application.
 The internet is free and open post-2015, but with the additional security of these intrusions being illegal, not addressed reactively once discovered, sometimes after years.Myth: Title II regulations haven’t reduced infrastructure investment and broadband deployment.

-Fact: Among our nation’s 12 largest Internet service providers, domestic broadband capital expenditures decreased by 5.6% percent, or $3.6 billion, during the first two years of the Title II era.
+Fact: Among our nation’s 12 largest internet service providers, domestic broadband capital expenditures decreased by 5.6 percent percent, or $3.6 billion, during the first two years of the Title II era.
 Title II also has hurt smaller providers’ ability to get financing and reduced infrastructure investment.
 In short, Title II has slowed broadband deployment and hampered the FCC’s efforts to close the digital divide.

 Additional Fact: One could have said the same thing after the FCC classified cable internet as Title I in 2002: investment fell then, too.
 The statistics above, however, are rather misleading.
 Many major internet providers have increased spending, or projected the decreases mentioned years ahead of time.
-This article puts some of the numbers in context, and has the bonus of coming from Free Press an outlet Pai attempted to discredit today by pointing out that it was a socialist publication – yes, really.
+This article puts some of the numbers in context, and has the bonus of coming from Free Press, an outlet Pai attempted to discredit today by pointing out that it was a socialist publication — yes, really.

 Myth: Title II regulations are good for broadband competition.

 Fact: Title II is a regulatory framework designed to regulate the Ma Bell telephone monopoly, not to encourage new entrants into the marketplace.
-And a regulatory framework designed for a monopoly will tend to push the marketplace towards a monopoly.
+And a regulatory framework designed for a monopoly will tend to push the marketplace toward a monopoly.
 Smaller, competitive broadband providers do not have the same resources as larger companies to cope with increased regulatory costs and have scaled back broadband deployment as a result of Title II.

 Additional Fact: Title II was indeed created a long time ago in a different age — of course, you could say that about practically any law written more than 20 years ago.
 Laws are made to last for decades, even centuries, with the help of judicial interpretation (in this case, the Supreme Court supported Title II classification) and legislative amendment (in this case, the 1996 Telecommunications Act).
 It also already applies to many of the companies involved in some fashion; companies like AT&T and Verizon have built their mobile networks under Title II oversight and thrived.
 Also, as the 2015 order points out, very few sections of Title II are actually being applied.
 There is also an exemption for smaller ISPs with up to hundreds of thousands of subscribers to avoid exactly this outcome.